ORNL/ReSolve/.github/pull_request_template.md

  to help!
 This is simply a reminder of what we are going to look for before merging your code._

- - [ ] I have read the [Contributing Guide](CONTRIBUTING.md)
- - [ ] Functionality and unit tests pass locally with my changes
+- [ ] All tests pass.
+Code tested on
      - [ ] CPU backend
      - [ ] CUDA backend
      - [ ] HIP backend
- - [ ] The code builds with flags `-Wall -Wconversion -Wextra` without any compiler warnings
+- [ ] Code compiles cleanly with flags `-Wall -Wpedantic -Wconversion -Wextra`.
+- [ ] The new code follows Re::Solve style guidelines.
+- [ ] There are unit tests for the new code.
- - [ ] I have added regression tests that prove my fix is effective.
+- [ ] The new code is documented.
- - [ ] I have updated the documentation (if appropriate)
+- [ ] The feature branch is rebased with respect to the target branch.

  ## Further comments

- _If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc..._
+ _If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc._